The Neon Demon: Production

 Director Nicolas Winding Refn promoting the film at the 2016 Cannes Film Festival.

 On October 22, 2013, it was announced that Refn's new film after Only God Forgives would be a Miami- or Tokyo-set "all-female horror" with "lots of sex" called I Walk with the Dead, with Carey Mulligan attached to star and Polly Stenham writing the script.
-On November 3, 2014, Refn's production company Space Rocket Nation alongside its co-financiers Gaumont Film Company and Wild Bunch announced that Refn's next film would be titled The Neon Demon, to be filmed in Los Angeles in early 2015.
+On November 3, 2014, Refn's production company Space Rocket Nation alongside its co-financiers Gaumont and Wild Bunch announced that Refn's next film would be titled The Neon Demon, to be filmed in Los Angeles in early 2015.
 Refn commented on the conception of the project: "I woke up one morning a couple of years ago and was like, 'Well, I was never born beautiful, but my wife is,' and I wondered what it had been like going through life with that reality," he says.
 "I came up with the idea to do a horror film about beauty, not to criticize it or to attack it, but because beauty is a very complex subject.
 Everyone has an opinion about it."

 In January 2015, Dazed reported that the script for the film was inspired by Elizabeth Báthory.
 In discussing the script, which Refn co-wrote with Mary Laws, he stated: "I decided that I'd made enough films about violent men, and I wanted to do a film with only women in the film, and so I did this story because my wife would only go to L.A. if we had to travel out of Copenhagen.
 She's like, 'I'm done with Asia.
 I will only do Los Angeles.'
 And so I came up with an idea and went to L.A., and I cast this woman called Elle Fanning who is absolutely fantastic, and she played the lead."
 In subsequent interviews, Refn stated that he visualized the film as an "adult fairy tale."